askST: Iswaran is the first reported person to be charged under Section 165. What is this provision?

 Mohamad Khir was found guilty of buying land and property below market value from a businessman who had dealings with him at the time.

-Another case involves former Brunei minister of development Pengiran Ismail Pengiran Damit, who was sentenced to seven years in prison in 2010 after being convicted of 11 corruption charges, including eight offences under the Brunei Penal Code’s Section 165.
+Another case involved former Brunei minister of development Ismail bin Pengiran Damit, who was sentenced to seven years in prison in 2010 after being convicted of 11 corruption charges, including eight offences under the Brunei Penal Code’s Section 165.

 He was found guilty of accepting gratification from a managing director of a building contractor who had contracts with the Brunei government.